Medicare does not cover the cost of the provision of ambulance services.

 CANBERRA ACT 2601

-Ambulance costs if you live in the Australian Capital Territory
+Ambulance costs in the Australian Capital Territory

 Calling triple zero (000) for an ambulance can save lives.